gamallo/transcription-video/README.md

 This repository contains two different scripts:

-* `translit_youtube` allows you to transcript videos from youtube by just providing the link and the language.
+* `transcript_youtube` allows you to transcript videos from youtube by just providing the link and the language.
-* `translit_mp4' allows you to transcript your videos in mp4.
+* `transcript_mp4' allows you to transcript your videos in mp4.

 ## INSTALL